 “I promise,” she says, slowly and seriously, “I promise I won’t give away your time slot until you say it’s okay.
 I have ten people on my waiting list right now.
 I won’t call any of them.
 It’s your slot.
 There is still a bedroom with your name on it.”

 That helps a little, to hear that.
 But at the same time, am I going to feel like I’m expected to give up the slot, whether I want to or not?
 I’m not sure.

 Marie smiles at me, “I know, it will take time before you find out if you can fully believe that promise.
 That’s okay.”

 It occurs to me that Marie is accepting my unhappiness about this in a way E never could.
-E kept going on and on about how it was good for me to see her less often, how it’s better for me to be independent, blah blah blah, too many words that to me just sound like: you should go away now.
+E tends to go on and on about how it will be good for me to see her less often, how it’s better for me to be independent, blah blah blah, too many words that to me just sound like: you should go away now.
 At least Marie isn’t doing that.
 She’s not telling me that I’m wrong to be upset.

 We’re getting near the end of the session and pull out calendars.
 Marie is going to be off the first two weeks in November (another effing therapy vacation, sigh).
 So how about if I see her November 21?
 I count up the weeks: 10.
 That sounds like a lot.
 Fine, whatever.

 I’m frowny though and less warm and talkative than usual.
 Marie doesn’t seem uneasy exactly, but I can tell she’s still assessing what’s needed.